-Sending official test scores (unless the college is Test-Optional or accepts unofficial scores with initial application
+(unless the college is Test-Optional or accepts unofficial scores with initial application)

 - Send Score Reports to colleges (ACT and/or SAT) if you did not request your scores to be sent when you took the test.
 Go to www.act.org (ACT) or www.collegeboard.org (SAT).

-- For the 2021-2022 application cycle, many colleges have become Test Optional, and even some are Test Free.
-As of August, 2021, www.fairtest.org indicates that 1,625+ accredited 4-Year colleges & universities have ACT/SAT-Optional Testing Policies for Fall, 2022 Admissions.
+- Many colleges have become Test Optional, and even some are Test Free.
+As of August, 2023, www.fairtest.org indicates that 2,000 accredited 4-Year colleges & universities have ACT/SAT-Optional Testing Policies for Fall, 2023 Admissions

 - ETHS high school code/CEEB code: 141860